Look at the amazing things going on in English at St Paulinus

 Children need explicit instruction in high-utility tier-2 vocabulary to make them better readers.
 Reading ability is strongly correlated with vocabulary knowledge.
 If children know more words, they will be able to understand and access more literary texts and more challenging texts across the curriculum, and be able to do more with them.

 - Our curriculum is cumulative and integrated.
-All of the content and knowledge is connected so that students form a firm foundation of literary and linguistic knowledge that enables them to read and write accurately and critically.
+All of the content and knowledge is connected so that children form a firm foundation of literary and linguistic knowledge that enables them to read and write accurately and critically.

 The structure of English lessons follows the following pattern: